 Diversity, Equity, and Inclusion

-SCDS actively seeks to increase the breadth of diversity and inclusion in our entire community: the gifted children at the center of a dynamic learning process, their families, and our faculty, staff, and board of trustees.
+SCDS actively seeks to increase the breadth of racial and socioeconomic diversity and inclusion in our entire community: the gifted children at the center of a dynamic learning process, their families, and our faculty, staff, and board of trustees.
 In order to create a more diverse, equitable, and inclusive community at Seattle Country Day School, we have incorporated DEI into all our work, from strategic planning, to curriculum, to parent programs.
 You can find the board of trustees’ full statement on diversity here, or after the DEI-related program highlights listed below.

-With a planning process begun in 2019, and with the assistance of two expert consultants, SCDS is implementing a multi-year strategic plan.
-This plan, called SCDS Next, focuses on two interconnected priorities: retaining and attracting excellent faculty and increasing the diversity and inclusivity of our community (including the student body).
+With a planning process begun in 2019, SCDS is implementing a multi-year strategic plan.
+This plan, called SCDS Next, focuses on two interconnected priorities: retaining and attracting excellent faculty, especially faculty of color, and increasing the racial and socioeconomic diversity and inclusivity of our school.

-The Synapse program, for grades K–8, combines concepts related to social and emotional learning (SEL) and diversity, equity, and inclusion concepts.
-Synapse educates children in four foundational SEL ideas, ones inextricably linked to DEI: self-knowledge or self-awareness, social relationships, celebration of self-identity and others’ identities, and social awareness.
+The Synapse program, for grades K–8, combines concepts related to social and emotional learning (SEL) and diversity, equity, and inclusion (DEI).
+Synapse educates children in four foundational SEL ideas: self-knowledge or self-awareness, social relationships, celebration of self-identity and others’ identities, and social awareness.
 Read more about Synapse, here.

-The school partners with Courageous Conversation, a racial equity organization based in San Francisco that works with our families, faculty, and students to help them engage, sustain, and deepen conversations about race.
+The school partners with the Pacific Education Group (PEG), a racial equity organization based in San Francisco that works with our families, faculty, and students to help them engage, sustain, and deepen conversations about race.
 Specifically, SCDS offers the group's Courageous Conversation seminar yearly to employees, parents, and Middle School students.
-Through Courageous Conversation, the SCDS community develops their own racial literacy and consciousness, and examines the impact of race on the lived experience of people of color in the U.S. — allowing for better conversations about race and racism.
-Starting fall 2021, all parents and guardians who are new to the school will be required to participate in Courageous Conversation within their first two years at SCDS.
+Through Courageous Conversation, the SCDS community develops its own racial literacy and consciousness, and examines the impact of race on the lived experience of people of color in the U.S. — allowing for better conversations about race and racism.
+In support of SCDS Next, we ask new families to participate in a Courageous Conversation workshop during their first two years at SCDS.
 Similarly, we ask returning families who have not already taken part in a Courageous Conversation workshop to set aside time to do so.
 In both cases, we ask that at least one parent or guardian (preferably both) take part in the conversation.
 Parent participation is central to our goal of becoming a more culturally aware and inclusive community.

 SCDS offers a series of stand-alone parent workshops called Decoding the Language of Today's Social Activism.
-The workshops explore the history and meaning of phrases such as "Black lives matter," "white privilege," and others that are widely used by social activists, the media, and popular culture, the workshops provide the context needed to develop culturally competent communication and parenting.
+Through the exploration of the history and meaning of terms such as "Black lives matter," "white privilege," and others that are widely used by social activists, the media, and popular culture, the workshops provide the context needed to develop culturally competent communication and parenting.
 These monthly workshops also deepen participants' understanding of the issues that have moved many in our country to work for racial equity and social change.